Recovery of Distributed Iterative Solvers for Linear Systems Using Non-Volatile RAM: Introduction

-Next-generation supercomputers, such as the flagship \textit{Aurora} supercomputer~\cite{Argonne1}, are expected to integrate \textit{non-volatile memory} (\textit{NVM}) devices, such as the emerging Intel Optane™ DCPMM.
-When configured in memory mode, these devices are byte-addressable and can be used by processes as \emph{non-volatile random access memory} (\emph{NVRAM}).
-NVRAM's ability to retain data even after node failures, opens new possibilities for high-performance computing, most notably, as a medium for data persistence upon node or process failure and consequent recovery.
-Previous investigation~\cite{fridman2021assessing} of the ways in which Intel Optane™ DCPMM can be used for supporting the recoverability of scientific applications has established that it enables enhanced checkpoint-restart support, either explicitly or transparently.
-This paper explores how NVRAM can be exploited to support ESR, while reducing the cost of redundancy, specifically in the context of PCG solvers.
-We present \emph{NVM-ESR}, a new mechanism that utilizes NVRAM to improve the fault tolerance of linear solvers, while saving on the memory footprint.
-We study two possible architectures: \begin{enumerate} \item \emph{Homogeneous NVRAM cluster}, in which each compute node is equipped with its own NVM module, enabling the persistence of ESR state variables to local NVRAM by using either the \emph{persistent memory development kit} (\emph{PMDK})~\cite{scargall2020introducing} libraries or a local MPI window. \item \emph{NVRAM persistent recovery data (PRD) sub-cluster}, in which recovery data is persisted in dedicated PRD sub-cluster nodes via remote MPI one-sided communication implemented using remote direct memory access (RDMA). \end{enumerate} We note that, to the best of our knowledge, planned exascale supercomputers are not expected to use the homogeneous NVRAM architecture.
-This choice of architecture is due to the fact that integrating Optane DCPMM modules in each compute node would reduce the number of available DDR DIMM memory slots, thereby reducing the size of available DRAM, which is one of the crucial resources in HPC nodes.
-Hence, future supercomputers integrating Optane DCPMM modules are designed with remote NVM storage nodes, e.g., the DAOS storage server~\cite{hennecke2020daos} in Aurora~\cite{Argonne1}.
-Nevertheless, we evaluate also the homogeneous NVRAM cluster NVM-ESR architecture, as future systems might include NVRAM in each compute node, for relatively cheap and fast byte-addressable memory expansion (see \cite[Section~4]{fridman2021assessing}).
+We note that, to the best of our knowledge, planned exascale supercomputers are expected to use the remote PRD NVRAM sub-cluster architecture~\cite{auroraoverview,auroraengineering,io500list}.
+This choice of architecture is mainly because integrating Optane DCPMM modules in each compute node would reduce the number of available DDR DIMM memory slots, thereby reducing the size of available DRAM, which is one of the crucial resources in HPC nodes~\cite{li2018performance}.
+Hence, future supercomputers integrating Optane DCPMM modules are designed with remote NVM storage nodes, e.g., the DAOS storage server~\cite{hennecke2020daos} in Aurora~\cite{Argonne1,auroraoverview,auroraengineering}.
+Nevertheless, this work evaluates also the homogeneous NVRAM cluster architecture, as future systems might include NVRAM in each compute node, for fast storage or relatively cheap and fast byte-addressable memory expansion (see \cite{fridman2021assessing}, \cite{patil2021nvm}).
+Specifically, network and remote I/O performance characteristics play a crucial role in the optimization of HPC applications running in HPC cloud systems (HPCaaS).
+Thus, future HPC cloud systems are integrating storage devices such as NVMe-based SSD locally~\cite{kashyap2022nvme,guz2018performance,gupta2011evaluation}, and even foundations for NVRAM integration are already established \cite{https://doi.org/10.48550/arxiv.2208.02240}.